Our oceans have become information superhighways thanks to the data cables laid across the sea bed.

 Although the area was bombed many times, the protection measures worked and the telegraph system remained operational.

-The cables carry unbelievably large amounts of data, hundreds of terabits per second.
 How could we protect the modern fibre optic network?

 As island states, Australia and New Zealand rely heavily on their fibre optic international cables.